 In 1997, the "Deputy In the District Office" or "DIDO" program was implemented.
-HQES hoped the accusation filing time would drop from 134 days (in 1996) to 90 days as a result of the earlier involvement by an attorney in the investigative design and in the records procurement process.
 This program required a DAG to work in the MBC Central Complaint Unit and in the 12 offices one or more days a week to provide legal assistance and guidance throughout the "lifetime" of a complaint.
 Conceptually, the DAG would interact with board investigators, and give legal advice on a variety of matters.
 In CCU, the part-time DAG was primarily involved in the review of complaints and was asked to provide an opinion if a formal investigation was necessary.
-In the offices, the DAG assisted with active investigations (e.g., subpoena enforcement to help investigators obtain requested medical records; reviewing medical expert opinions to determine if the medical issues were sufficiently described; and reviewing all active cases before they were formally referred to HQES for prosecution) HQES met its goal of filing accusations in a more timely manner.
-However, the limited interaction allowed by the DIDO program was not always sufficient to match the time and complexity of the MBC investigations.
+In the offices, the DAG assisted with active investigations (e.g., subpoena enforcement to help investigators obtain requested medical records; reviewing medical expert opinions to determine if the medical issues were sufficiently described; and reviewing all active cases before they were formally referred to HQES for prosecution).

+HQES accusation filing time dropped from 134 days (in 1996) to 90 days as a result of the earlier involvement by an attorney in the investigative design and in the records procurement process.
+HQES met its goal of filing accusations in a more timely manner.
+However, the limited interaction allowed by the DIDO program was not always adequate to facilitate the complexity of the MBC investigations.
 The DAGs assigned to the DIDO Program also had other duties and responsibilities that sometimes prevented them from dedicating all their time to active MBC investigations.
 The DAGs were assigned active prosecution caseloads, which required them to review the case evidence, prepare legal correspondence, interact with defense counsel, prepare witnesses for testimony, draft subpoenas, prepare for settlement conferences and litigate cases.
-They were also required to present all cases through the appeals process before the Board, Superior Courts, Courts of

-Appeal, and Supreme Court.
+They were also required to present all cases through the appeals process before the Board, Superior Courts, Courts of Appeal, and Supreme Court.
 While balancing their trial calendar, DAGs would also provide legal assistance and guidance to investigators on active cases.
-However, when cases were formally transmitted to HQES, often a different DAG, other than the DIDO was assigned to the case.
+(However, when cases were formally transmitted to HQES, a DAG, other than the DIDO was assigned to the case.)
 Legal strategies sometimes differed, and investigators were sometimes given new direction on these referred cases.
 As with any "hand-off" method that involves the transfer of a case from one attorney to another, the DIDO model often resulted in a duplication of efforts and delays.

-In the Fall of 1997, the MBC underwent "sunset" review by the Joint Legislative Sunset Review Committee.
-The average investigative time cycle to complete a case was 336 days and HQE averaged 134 days of elapsed time from receipt of a case to the filing of an accusation.
+In the fall of 1997, the MBC underwent "sunset" review by the Joint Legislative Sunset Review Committee.
+The average investigative time cycle to complete a case was 336 days and HQES averaged 134 days of elapsed time from receipt of a case to the filing of an accusation.
 The MBC investigator caseloads were still high.

 In October 2001, Governor Davis imposed a hiring freeze.
 Although MBC is a special funded agency where salary savings would not assist the general fund deficit, MBC was required to cease the filling of any position which became vacant including investigator positions.
-During this year, MBC Enforcement Program reduced the investigative cycle time to 204 days, and an average of 112 days elapsed between HQES receipt of a case and the filing of an accusation.
+During this year, MBC's Enforcement Program reduced the investigative cycle time to 204 days, and an average of 112 days elapsed between HQES receipt of a case and the filing of an accusation.